How Much Does It Cost to Develop IoT Software?

 We at Stormotion create Internet of Things software with the amazing React Native framework.
 It gives us an opportunity to deliver products for several platforms (iOS, Android) at the same time lowering Time-to-Market and expenses.
 This level of efficiency we are able to reach as React Native allows us to reuse different pieces of code for those other platforms.

-In turn, React Native makes the development process for both mobile platforms less complicated.
+In turn, React Native makes the IoT app development process for both mobile platforms less complicated.
 Thus, you don’t have to seek assistance from different teams to integrate a new OS, when it all can be done by one 😉

 Generally, the IoT capabilities should determine the development services, however, there are not many app developers with such Tech Stack agility for IoT mobile apps.

-Development services play crucial role in setting up an IoT ecosystem(image by Tomasz Czyżkowski)
+When considering how much it costs to develop an IoT app, development services play a crucial role in setting up an IoT ecosystem. (image by Tomasz Czyżkowski)

 Software Features

-Prioritize the features you'd like to have in your project by dividing them into the vital ones and the ones that aren’t so necessary at the first stage.
+Prioritize the functionalities and features you'd like to have in your project by dividing them into the vital ones and the ones that aren’t so necessary at the first stage.
 This will help you to understand how much your project’s core costs and what the cost of further development stages is.
 This will also help you to cut off all the features that are not that essential at first, decreasing the initial expenses.

 UI/UX interfaces